vanheeringen-lab/learnr.proto/README.md

 - The settings menu (gear wheel symbol) can be used to change the display method of the tutorial.

-- To add a new tutorial to the repo, add a folder to `inst/tutorials` containing a Rmarkdown file with the same name (example: `inst/tutorials/test/test.Rmd`).
+- To add a new tutorial to the repo, add a folder to `inst/tutorials` containing a Rmarkdown file with the same name (example: `inst/tutorials/fg1/fg1.Rmd`).
+Keep these names simple and short.

-- If there are no boxes to input code, close the tutorial.
-Next, in the top bar, click `Session`, then `Restart R`.
+- If there are no boxes to input code, try restarting R with `.rs.restartR()`.

 - If you pressed "Run document" and got an error mentioning "file exists", run `rm("learnr.proto-master/ins/tutorials/test/test.html")` and try again.